DanRich123/AlpineEM/examples/trans_and_refl_infinite_multilayered_slab/README.md

 # Transmission and Reflection Through a Multilayered Quasi-1D Infinite Slab of Dielectrics and Thin Sheets (AlpineEM FDTD)

 This example uses AlpineEM to perform FDTD simulations that calculate the transmission and reflection through a quasi-1D infinite multilayered slab of materials.
 The slab of material is infinite in the y and z directions, and finite in the x direction.
 The infinite condition is created using periodic boudnary conditions.
-The multilayered stack up is as follows:
+The multilayered stack up is as follows (also see Paraview image below):

 - Layer 1: 50 ohms/sq thin sheet
 - Layer 2: 6mm of dielectric 2.1